Are you looking for the best things to do in Marco Island? You’ve come to the right place!

 Fifth Avenue South

-If you’re looking for high-end shopping, head to Fifth Avenue South just to the north.
+If you’re looking for high-end shopping, head to Fifth Avenue South just a short drive north to Naples.
 One of the nation’s most exclusive addresses, here you’ll find the eclectic shopping experience that catapulted the area to fame.

 Stretching from Tamiami Trail to the Gulf of Mexico in Old Naples, Fifth Avenue South’s historic and modern architecture meet.
 The result?
 A blend of a glamorous but still laid-back vibe.